 The Optimizer IVs is a minimally invasive implantable device designed to treat Chronic Heart Failure (CHF) in patients that are symptomatic despite appropriate medical treatment.
 The device is based on novel Cardiac Contractility Modulation (CCM) technology, and delivers non-excitatory electric pulses.

-The Optimizer system is currently the only device-based treatment option for the approximately 70 percent of CHF patients with advanced symptoms that have normal QRS duration and, hence, are not suitable for Cardiac Resynchronization Therapy (CRT).
+The Optimizer system is a device-based treatment option for approximately 70 percent CHF patients with advanced symptoms that have normal QRS duration and, hence, are not suitable for Cardiac Resynchronization Therapy (CRT).